 If you’re coming from Brisbane or headed to the eastern side of Fraser Island, in most cases the Manta Ray Barge to Fraser Island is your best option.
 Plus given the barges run all day it is often the best way to get to Fraser Island even for those coming or going to Hervey Bay, as this gives you more flexibility when planning around the tide times.

 Ferries From River Heads: Kingfisher Bay Ferry and Fraser Venture

 If you’re getting to Fraser Island from Hervey Bay, then it will most likely be easiest to take one of the ferries from River Heads.
 River Heads is just a short 20 minute drive south of Hervey Bay.

-From River Heads, there are two different ferry operators either the Kingfisher Bay Ferry which arrives at the Kingfisher Bay Resort Jetty or the Fraser Venture which arrives at Wanggolba Creek – both on the western side of Fraser Island.
+From River Heads, there are two different ferry operators either the Kingfisher Bay Ferry which arrives at the Kingfisher Bay Resort Jetty or the Fraser Venture which arrives at Wanggolba Creek – both are on the western side of Fraser Island.
 More about both of these options below.